zuzanapiarova/philosophers/README.md

 1. even philos wait for a moment before grabbing forks
 2. odd philos grab first left, then right, odd grab first right, then left forks

+# MECHANISMS TO AVOID DYING
+1. think time is calculated based on how much time they have left beofre dying, not static
+2. after each action check if the monitoring thread did not find any death and set stop_simulation to true, if yes exit right away so we do not print any more information to the console
+3. start eating right away, the even a couple miliseconds later, because thinking or sleeping first would unneccessarily reduce their time_to_die limit

 # HOW WE CHECK FOR END OF SIMULATION (DEATH OR FINISHED EATING)
-- monitoring thread checks every 5 ms if the time since last meal did not surpass the time_to_die constant
+- monitoring thread checks every 5-8 ms if the time since last meal did not surpass the time_to_die constant
 - if it surpassed, it will set the stop_simulation to true and exit the monitoring thread
 - the philos after each action check if the stop_simulation is true with check_stop_sim function
 - if stop_simulation is found to be true, they will exit the loop and the routine straight away